| Home/ | www.icosaedro.it | ![]() |

 Global variables for internal use must have the static keyword in order to make them "private".

-Since all the private items are no exported, there is not need to prepend the
+Since all the private items are not exported, there is not need to prepend the module name module1_ to their name, as them cannot collide with external items.
+Private items are still available to the debugger, anyway.

 /* module1.c -- See module1.h for copyright and info */